 This sounded very good but I sent in the invite and filled it out including all my bank info.
 A week later, I got an information stating federal law required this.
 One thing they wanted was a notarized statement saying I wanted to open an account.
 Hmm they have my bank info and now they want proof I want to open an account.
 I have opened many accounts and never have had to provide a notarized statement.
 I don't trust banks that lie.
 I will be going to my bank to make sure they can not debt my account.

-NO checking - I cant say this is a con.
+no checking - i cant say this is a con.
 They have ways to send checks from the website.
 I'd love to be able to write my own.
 I only write about 10 checks a year.
-So, maybe I have to try it from the website.
+So, maybe i have to try it from the website.
+Cons: